Harry Pierpont: Pierpont-Bridgewater-Northern gang, 1924–1925

-By November 1924, Pierpont was living in Kokomo, Indiana staying at a boarding house run by Pearl Elliott.
+By November 1924, Pierpont was living in Kokomo, Indiana, staying at a boarding house run by Pearl Elliott.
 He continued to associate with a group of Jeffersonville ex-cons.

-In April, 1925 Pierpont was implicated as ringleader of a gang that struck several Indiana banks.
+In April, 1925, Pierpont was implicated as ringleader of a gang that struck several Indiana banks.
 Newspaper reports indicated there were seven members of the gang, and all identified Pierpont as their leader.

 Most members of the gang were arrested and convicted before Pierpont was arrested in Detroit in the spring.
 Mrs. Everett Bridgewater was arrested at her home in Indianapolis and sentenced to two to fourteen years; James Robbins arrested at Lebanon, Indiana; Marion "Red" Smith arrested at Indianapolis; George Frazer arrested at Marion; and Robert Morse arrested at Indianapolis were all given sentences of between ten and twenty years; and Mrs. Emily Morse pleaded guilty and was given a sentence from two to fourteen years.
-The round up of these bandits was reported as one of the biggest roundups of any gang of robbers in the state.
+Their arrests were reported as one of the biggest roundups of any gang of robbers in the state.

 South Marion State Bank, Marion, Indiana, November 26, 1924

 At 2:45 in the afternoon of November 26, 1924, seven men led by Pierpont held up the South Marion State Bank at Thirty-first and Washington streets in Marion, Indiana, robbing the bank of approximately $4,000 in cash.
-No one was injured, and not a shot was fired.
+No one was injured and not a shot was fired.
 Five men went inside, two stayed outside.

 The leader of the gang walked in ahead of the others and ordered "hands up", forcing the cashier and bookkeeper into the vault.
 According to newspaper accounts, the gang had evidently studied the situation, knew the surroundings, and carried out their job with clockwork precision and uncanny accuracy.